 USE OF CERTOLIZUMAB IN PREGNANCY

-Date of issue: May 2019, Version: 1
+Date of issue: March 2023, Version: 2

 Certolizumab is a PEGylated Fab’ fragment of a humanised monoclonal antibody that inhibits tumour necrosis factor alpha (TNFα) and is licensed to treat rheumatoid arthritis, axial spondyloarthritis, psoriatic arthritis and plaque psoriasis.

-Three studies have demonstrated minimal placental transfer of certolizumab in human pregnancy.
+Four studies have demonstrated minimal placental transfer of certolizumab in human pregnancy.
 As placental function begins at around 10 to 12 weeks, it is considered likely that direct fetal exposure as a consequence of maternal certolizumab use beyond this time would be minimal.
 However, as there is no active placental barrier in the early stages of fetal development, a theoretical teratogenic/embryotoxic risk is possible.

 Exposure to certolizumab at any stage in pregnancy would not usually be regarded as medical grounds for termination of pregnancy or any additional fetal monitoring.
 However, other risk factors may be present in individual cases which may independently increase the risk of adverse pregnancy outcome.
 Clinicians are reminded of the importance of consideration of such factors when performing case-specific risk assessments.